nycmeshnet/nycmeshnet.github.io/download/index.md

 * <a href="mailto:newnode@nycmesh.net">Email us</a> and we will check that everything is working and add you to the mesh.
 You must do this as we manually configure the tinc tunneling for each newly flashed router.

+**You must also install a watchdog script to keep the network stable**.
+[Here are the instructions](/blog/watchdog). <a href="mailto:newnode@nycmesh.net">Email us</a> if you are not comfortable doing this.
+This script will be included in the next version of our firmware.

 Now your router is flashed, read how to [install a NanoStation](../blog/nsm5-install/)

 **Upgrades**